tuupola/slim-basic-auth/README.md

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/tuupola/slim-basic-auth/blob/3.x/LICENSE.md) for more information.
+Please see [LICENSE](https://github.com/tuupola/slim-basic-auth/blob/3.x/LICENSE) for more information.